 So you might be asking, what makes a piece of furniture perfect for images?
-Honestly, all you need is a piece of furniture with a fairly flat front.
-Depending on the type of image that you want to use might dictate the shape of the piece as well.
+Honestly, all you need is a piece of furniture with a relatively flat front.
+The type of image you want to use might dictate the shape of the piece.

 We used the following supplies on this dresser:

 Our first step was to sand down the body and drawers.
 We usually start our sanding process with our orbital sander using 80 grit sandpaper.
 We also sanded down the areas with the orbital sander with 120 grit sandpaper using the orbital sander.
 Then we use 60 grit sandpaper to make sure all of the original finish has been properly removed.
 Finally, we hand sand with 120 grit sandpaper to get a smoother wood before applying stain or paint.

 After we sanded the dresser down, we went ahead and stained the top using dark walnut stain.
 Stain generally takes longer to dry, so we generally do the stained surface areas first before starting any painting.

 Before we painted the body of the dresser, we made sure to tape the inside of the body and the inside of the drawers.
 It is always important to remember to tape the inside of the body where the drawers slide in and out, and the inside portions of the drawers where paint might drip/or paintbrush might touch.
 We will admit that this is unnecessary, but if you want to have a re-purposed dresser that looks professional-grade, then every detail matters.